broom-lang/broom/README.md

 # 𓎝 Broom

 A programming language with first-class modules and algebraic effects.
-Still very much a work in progress.
+Still very much a work in progress (i.e. not yet usable).

 ## Characterization and Planned Features